Click on the blue course titles for more information.

 This two-week travel course in Nicaragua will explore all levels of chocolate production, from cacao farms to chocolate product distribution, as well as the global chocolate market, geopolitics, and social justice issues within cacao farming communities.
 During the course we will visit cacao farms...
 READ MORE

 This course will explore the forces and processes of social change in Costa Rican communities given the rise of nature-based travel to this Central American destination.
-We will consider the processes of how communities in service sector enterprises relate to concepts of sustainability,...
+We will consider the processes of how communities in service sector enterprises relate to concepts of sustainability, including...
 READ MORE

 Through the development of networking and other research skills each student in this course compiles diverse background knowledge about areas of personal environmental interest.
 From this knowledge are developed personal academic and activity plans.
-Presentations by class members and guests provide...
+Presentations by class members and guests...
 READ MORE

 Ethnobotany is the study of people-plant interactions as mediated by culture.
 It includes how people use and think about plants, as well as how plants in turn influence humans and their habitats.
 This course considers plants used for food, medicine, shelter, transportation, household items,...
 READ MORE

-In addition to introducing students to the basic principles and concepts of environmental history, this course will explore the influence of nature—climate, topography, plants, animals, and microorganisms—on human history and the way people, in turn, have influenced the natural world around them....
+In addition to introducing students to the basic principles and concepts of environmental history, this course will explore the influence of nature—climate, topography, plants, animals, and microorganisms—on human history and the way people, in turn, have influenced the natural world around...
 READ MORE

 Throughout human history and in all cultures people have created shelters, clothing, storage vessels and more using the local materials around them.
 In all this work we find the expression of human needs and we see the expression of human desires.
 In this course we will explore a variety of old...
 READ MORE